Sign Up

 The hardest-hit US sectors would be agriculture, mining and the manufacturing of durable goods.

-China, with an economy increasingly reliant on exports, would obviously suffer greater damage in the short term – the institute says it would suffer a 60 basis point decline in real GDP in 2026 – and that production would inevitably shift out of China to lower-tariff countries in the longer term.
+China, with an economy increasingly reliant on exports, would obviously suffer greater damage in the short term – the institute says it would have a 60-basis point decline in real GDP in 2026 – and production would inevitably shift out of China to lower-tariff countries in the longer term.

 With even Europe already planning how it might respond to the baseline tariffs, the US could become what Trump envisages – an isolated, largely self-contained economy.

-Where his last trade war with China, and to a lesser extent some of America’s traditional allies, had modestly negative impacts on the US and Chinese economies, the new trade strategy he has promised to introduce would do far more damage to the US and its trade partners.
+Where his last trade war with China, and to a lesser extent some of America’s traditional allies, had modestly negative impacts on the US and Chinese economies, the new trade strategy he has promised to introduce would do far more damage to the United States and its trade partners.

-It’d be far poorer for the shift, but that doesn’t appear to concern the protectionists and China hawks advising Trump on trade who, like Trump himself, have this bizarre conviction that Chinese exporters pay the US tariffs rather than, as everyone else understands, US companies and consumers.
+It’d be far poorer for the shift, but that doesn’t appear to concern the protectionists and China hawks advising Trump on trade who, like the former president, have this bizarre conviction that Chinese exporters pay the US tariffs rather than, as everyone else understands, US companies and consumers.

 Loading